digital-asset/daml/docs/source/triggers/index.rst

 them to function correctly.

 First, we get all ``Subscriber``, ``Original`` and ``Copy`` contracts from the ACS.
-For that, the DAML trigger API provides a ``getContracts`` function that given the ACS will return a list of all contracts of a given template.
+For that, the DAML trigger API provides a ``query`` function that will return a list of all contracts of a given template.

 .. literalinclude:: ./template-root/src/CopyTrigger.daml
    :language: daml